xenia-project/xenia/faq.md

 To get full speed and compatibility the project will be adopting Vulkan and Direct3D 12 so plan accordingly.

+### Why do you need OpenGL 4.5?
+Won't 3.0 work fine?

+Nope.
+Though technically we could software rasterize everything on a 286 that's not a good way to go about things and we make use of the latest tech to get the best performance and keep the code sane.

 ## Why did you do X?
 Why not just use Y?
 You should use Y. NIH NIH NIH!